kothaMeghana510/MediStock-Pro/README.md

 # MEDISTOCK PRO

-A Web-based inventory managemnet system built as a personal project for Medical shops  to track Pending Orders, Received Stocks, Returnsand Stock Expiry.
+A Web-based inventory managemnet system built as a personal project for Medical shops to track Pending Orders, Received Stocks, Returns and Stock Expiry.
 Designed for internal use, this project simplifies managing stocks and helps pervent wastage due to expired medicines.

 ## Features
 - Add, review and manage pending orders